roisol144/VirtualBank/backend/README.md

-Got it!
-Here's a `README.md` specifically for the `backend` directory of your project.
-It will focus on the backend services without repeating information already in the main `README.md`:

----

 # Backend for VirtualBank

 This is the backend component of the **VirtualBank** project, developed using **Flask** and **PostgreSQL**.
 The backend handles user management, account creation, and transactions, providing RESTful APIs to interact with the data.